-Balance at 31 March 2021 £m Provision Name Provision Details Amounts Used in £m Contributions to/from Provision 2021-2022 £m Balance at 31 March 2022 £m (0.3) Capitalisation Risks This provision is in respect of potential claims under equal pay legislation.
-It is currently uncertain when payments might need to be made, and the value of any such payments. - - (0.3) (2.3) Insurance The council self-insures risks to property and assets up to a total aggregate limit of £1.0 million and its liability exposures up to a limit of £250,000 on any one occurrence above which limits the external insurance cover operates.
-The insurance provision of £2.3 million is in respect of the outstanding claims under the self-insurance programme covering the current and past years. - - (2.3) (0.1) Termination Benefits During 2021-2022, the council continued to accept applications for voluntary redundancy.
-As a result of this initiative, there were a number of employees and former employees to whom termination benefits were due, but had not yet been made, at the end of the year. - - (0.1) (8.0) Outstanding NNDR Appeals The Collection Fund account requires a provision for appeals against the rateable valuation set by the Valuation Office Agency (VOA) not settled as at 31 March 2022.
-1.7 (4.0) (10.3) (0.1) Other These are small amounts relating to ex-members of the pension fund and refunds of aftercare payments made by residents subsequently falling within Section 117 of the Mental Health Act 1983 and from whom charges are not due.
-A provision has been created for Leisure PFI Facilities.
-The impact of COVID-19 and government guidance issued, meant the interim closure of the Leisure PFI facilities and suspension of the operating services.
-This was seen as a qualifying change in law in the leisure PFI agreement.
-In line with the PFI agreement negotiations were held with the provider and a Deed of Variation - (0.3) (0.4) (0.9) BCLEP EZ provision for Wolverhampton (North) was formalised which included payments to the provider.
-Provision for the retention and distribution of the uplift in business rates for City of Wolverhampton Enterprise Zone sites in the Black country area.
-2.3 (2.7) (1.3) (11.7) Total 4.0 (7.0) (14.7)
+Balance at 31 March 2022 £m Provision Name Provision Details Amounts Used in £m Contributions to/from Provision 2022-2023 £m Balance at 31 March 2023 £m (0.3) Capitalisation Risks This provision which was in respect of potential claims under equal pay legislation is no longer required.
+0.3 1 - (2.3) Insurance The Council self-insures risks to property and assets up to a total aggregate limit of £1.0 million and its liability exposures up to a limit of £250,000 on any one occurrence above which limits the external insurance cover operates.
+The insurance provision of £2.3 million is in respect of the outstanding claims under the self-insurance programme covering the current and past years. - 1 (2.3) (0.1) Termination Benefits During 2022-2023, the Council continued to accept applications for voluntary redundancy.
+As a result of this initiative, there were a number of employees and former employees to whom termination benefits were due, but had not yet been made, at the end of the year. - (0.1) (0.2) (10.3) Outstanding NNDR Appeals The Collection Fund account requires a provision for appeals against the rateable valuation set by the Valuation Office Agency (VOA) not settled as at 31 March 2023.
+2.0 (0.5) (8.8) (0.4) Other These are small amounts relating to ex-members of the pension fund and refunds of aftercare payments made by residents subsequently falling within Section 117 of 0.3 - (0.1)

+Balance at 31 March 2022 £m Provision Name Provision Details Amounts Used in £m Contributions to/from Provision 2022-2023 £m Balance at 31 March 2023 £m the Mental Health Act 1983 and from whom charges are not due.
+(1.3 BCLEP EZ provision for Wolverhampton (North) Provision for the retention and distribution of the uplift in business rates for City of Wolverhampton Enterprise Zone sites in the Black country area.
+1.3 (1.4) (1.4) (14.7 Total 3.9 (2.0) (12.8)